MuellerSeb/mlabtex/README.md

 mlabtex
 =======

-mlabtex provides a rederer for latex code in mayavi.
+mlabtex provides a renderer for latex code in mayavi.

 Functions
 ---------